 And, the more recent reviews you have, the better.
 Not only does a healthy volume of recent reviews add credibility with those searching for care, it also helps you rank higher in local search: A 4.5 average star rating from 60 recent reviews will tend to rank higher than a 5-star rating from two old reviews.

-Although senior living facilities face unique challenges when it comes to asking for reviews, a well-planned strategy can help you be successful.
+Although senior care facilities face unique challenges when it comes to asking for reviews, a well-planned strategy can help you be successful.
 Here are five important things to consider:

 1) Know your audience.